 How Long Do Dried Lavender Stay Fragrant?

-If harvested at the right time and properly dried and stored, the buds should stay fragrant for several months to several years.
-I have some unused buds from several years ago that still smell amazing!
+If harvested at the right time and properly dried and stored, the lavender buds should stay fragrant for years!
+If you find the scent fading after the first year, simply rub them together lightly to release more oils from the buds to refresh the aroma.
+I personally have lavender sachets over 8 years old that still smell amazing and have unused buds from my own harvests several years ago that still smell great!

 Pansy ❤️